A Duel at Carisbrooke Castle

 M’Guire had been the other party in the duel, with Gilchrist as his second.
 Heming had been second to the deceased, Blundell.

 A more comprehensive report of the trial appeared in the Morning Chronicle.
-THe implication was that Gilchrist, M’Guire’s second, had been reluctant on the day of the duel that it should take place, and that Blundell had also sought to avoid the duel by going up to London.
+The implication was that Gilchrist, M’Guire’s second, had been reluctant on the day of the duel that it should take place, and that Blundell had also sought to avoid the duel by going up to London.
 But several other members of the soldiery had forced him into the encounter.

-The Norfolk Chronicle made no bones about who they thought might have provoked the duel/
+The Norfolk Chronicle made no bones about who they thought might have provoked the duel.

 A report that appeared in several locations, including the Saint James’s Chronicle and the London Courier and Evening Gazette, repeated verbatim much of the text that also appeared in the Star (London) report, but also included further detail about what had happened on the evening of Thursday, July 8th, 1813, the night before the duel, as well as the character witness testimony, or lack of it.